Skip to Main Content

-Browzine is an iPad and iPhone app that connects to many JCU ejournals through elibrary.
-It allows you store your favourites on a 'shelf' and get the lastest issue delivered as it becomes available.
+Browzine is an app available on IOS and Android that connects to many JCU ejournals through elibrary.
+It allows you store your favourites on a 'shelf' and get the latest issue delivered as it becomes available.
 Table of contents link to the articles in your journal.
 Back issues are available.
 Use it to create your own personal new journals display.

 Need full-text but not at your desk?
 The SciVerse ScienceDirect iPhone app doesn't restrict your brainwaves to the workplace; now you can find and read your subscribed Elsevier article or book chapter while you're at a conference, travelling to and from work, or enjoying some rare downtime.

 References On Tap (previously PubMed On Tap) is an application for your iPhone, iPod Touch, and iPad that lets you search PubMed, PubMed Central, Google Scholar, JSTOR, LOC, arXiv and Web Of Science while on the go.